 As my esteemed fellow-writer Karl Dillinger has said many times, sports are meant to be fun and anyone who takes them too seriously should be ashamed (paraphrasing Karl).
 But I can't stress enough just how much of a blow it is to the Celtics and their legacy that Chris Paul was acquired by the enemy of all teams today.

-for a reprieve.
+After seeing Miami dismantle Boston in last year's second round, I knew right away what was needed for a reprieve.
 For another chance at glory.
 That opportunity has officially passed the Celtics.

 When Len Bias was drafted by the Celtics, a big smile lit up his face.
 He was going to the winningest franchise in the league.
 It didn't matter that Boston was a predominantly white city in the northeast.
 Celtic Pride was all that mattered.

 I don't think it's a coincidence that the Celtics won 13 titles in the first 35 years of the league and have proceeded to win 3 during the next 28 years with David Stern in charge.
 Stern's made the league better in many ways but he's undeniably taken the meaning of franchise relevance out of the game.
 Free agency-galore, players deciding where they will or won't play, who they will or won't be traded for, or where they will or won't sign extensions is absolutely ludicrous.
 The inmates have officially taken over and are starting to run the asylum.

 This lockout was supposed to change things.
 Give teams an even chance of being successful.
 Eliminate the albatross contracts.
 Chris Paul just forced a trade to the Lakers.
 Mike Dunleavy Jr signed a multi-year guaranteed contract.
 Tyson Chandler just got $58 million for 4 years.
 Do those sound like changes?
 They don't to me.
 It sounds like the same bullshit that's been going on forever.